Fred Shero: Stanley Cup years

 In the 1976–77 season the Flyers' win total slipped from 51 to 48, but they still managed a .700 winning percentage.
 This marked the fourth consecutive year of having a .700 or better win percentage – once again winning their division and finishing first in the Campbell Conference.
 In the post season the Flyers again reached the semi-finals, but lost to the Bruins in four straight games.
 The following season the Flyers' record fell to 45–20–15 finishing second to the Islanders in both the division and the Conference.
 Shero again led the Flyers to the semi-finals, where they lost to the Bruins once more.
 At the end of the season Shero, who had one more year left on his contract, submitted a letter of resignation stating that the Flyers needed a change whether they realized it or not.
 Flyers management had previously heard rumors about Shero wanting to leave Philadelphia and re-join the Rangers organization, and refused to accept his letter of resignation.
-Shero then signed a $250,000, five-year contract with the Rangers to be their new Head Coach and General Manager, believing he no longer had a contractual agreement to the Flyers.
+Shero then signed a $250,000 per year, five-year contract with the Rangers to be their new Head Coach and General Manager, believing he no longer had a contractual agreement to the Flyers.
 A few weeks after signing Shero, the Rangers gave the Flyers their first-round pick in the 1978 draft (Ken Linseman) and cash as compensation, allowing the Rangers to avoid tampering charges.